Addiction Studies (ADST)

 Pre-requisites: ENGL 201 or permission of instructor.

-This course examines the dynamics of family in relationship to chemical dependency and models of family counseling, including overviews of structural, strategic, transgenerational, growth-oriented, behavioral and solution-focused theories as applied to chemical dependency.
+Examines the dynamics of family in relationship to chemical dependency and models of family counseling, including overviews of structural, strategic, transgenerational, growth-oriented, behavioral, and solution-focused theories as applied to chemical dependency.

 ADST 440.
 ALCOHOL/DRUG GROUP COUNSELING.
 3 Credits.